-- Key Priority: RightRice® High Protein Veggie Rice in Foodservice Partnering directly with distributors and brokers to open up opportunities for RightRice® High Protein Veggie Rice in restaurants and managed Foodservice, including Fast Casual chains, building on the demonstrated success of RightRice® on both operational and consumer adoption levels in CAVA Restaurants and others.
-This includes the expansion of RightRice as an ingredient in prepared foods sold in Foodservice and at retail locations. - Additional Priority: Hope and Sesame® Unsweetened Original Sesamemilk In the second half of 2023, the Company will focus on building distribution into Foodservice behind Hope and Sesame® Unsweetened Original Sesamemilk, with potential applications in smoothie bars, juice bars, and cooking applications, delivering 8g of complete protein per serving in a Whole30 compliant, keto-friendly sugar-free format that meets sustainability goals. - Additional Priority: MozaicsTM Real Veggie Chips MozaicsTM continue to succeed with consumers (for the second year in the row, voted top Customer Favorite by QVC customers), and the Company will continue to develop distribution in Foodservice channels as well as targeted Retail where it makes sense.
-Foodservice in particular has long been in search of a 'healthy chip' that succeeds with consumers and can fit into grab & go sections adjacent to fried chips; MozaicsTM fill this gap.
+- Key Priority: Argo 2.0: The company is actively defining its forward looking plans for Argo cafes, including its strategic partners and products that will further the company's nutritional/ingredients with a purchase and sustainability missions.
+The Company is rebranding Argo 'bubbles' as Argo Bijoux® Jellies, providing them with branding that will fuel unique positing in beverage foodservice café distribution beyond Argo cafés (this expansion is a goal for 2024). - Key Priority: RightRice® High Protein Veggie Rice in Foodservice: Partnering directly with distributors and brokers to open opportunities for RightRice® High Protein Veggie Rice in restaurants and managed Foodservice, including Fast Casual chains, building on the demonstrated success of RightRice® on both operational and consumer adoption levels in CAVA Restaurants and others.
+This includes the expansion of RightRice as an ingredient in prepared foods sold in Foodservice and at retail locations. - Additional Priority: MozaicsTM Real Veggie Chips: MozaicsTM continue to succeed with consumers (for the second year in the row, voted top Customer Favorite by QVC customers), and the Company will continue to develop distribution in Foodservice channels as well as targeted Retail where it makes sense.
+Foodservice has long been in search of a 'healthy chip' that succeeds with consumers and can fit into grab & go sections adjacent to fried chips; MozaicsTM fill this gap.
 Currently MozaicsTM are distributed into corporate campuses with trials underway at multiple university campuses this Fall. - Expand ecommerce and e-tail business; levering cost-effective social media marketing and influencer sampling to increase sales. - Continue to build on success in social media marketing and influencer coverage through sampling to build awareness of all products.
-Goal: drive awareness of the products to increase online sales and to draw attention to the products outside of the crowded store environment where the consumer is focused on shopping their list, not on new item awareness. - Target transactionally profitable retail opportunities, including clients like Warehouse/Club Retailers (i.e. Costco, Sam's, BJs), which do not require substantial initial upfront investment or support to deliver profitable sales. - Continue accelerating consumer awareness of Hope and Sesame® Sesamemilk, driving trial, adoption, and usage though cafés with the aim of heightening future demand in grocery retail stores. - Continue to expand e-tail and ecommerce distribution, including the Company's digital footprint and scaling the direct- to-consumer (D2C) business, Amazon.com presence and revenue, and expanding presence and sales on third party e-commerce marketplaces, both B2C (consumer) and B2B (wholesale).

-- Implement internal infrastructure solutions to further build the Company's operational base to support effective and rapid scaling, including continued implementation of NetSuite ERP modules, continuing the installation initiated in late Q3 2022. - Focus Product Development and innovation on new items or rollouts of new items acquired through strategic acquisitions on products with potential for significant scale within in Foodservice and direct application to the same customers and distributors already opened for current product lines.
+Goal: drive awareness of the products to increase online sales and to draw attention to the products outside of the crowded store environment where the consumer is focused on shopping their list, not on new item awareness. - Target transactionally profitable retail opportunities, including clients like Warehouse/Club Retailers (i.e. Costco, Sam's, BJs), which do not require substantial initial upfront investment or support to deliver profitable sales. - Continue accelerating consumer awareness of Hope and Sesame® Sesamemilk, driving trial, adoption, and usage though cafés with the aim of heightening future demand in grocery retail stores. - Continue to expand e-tail and ecommerce distribution, including the Company's digital footprint and scaling the direct- to-consumer (D2C) business, Amazon.com presence and revenue, and expanding presence and sales on third party e-commerce marketplaces, both B2C (consumer) and B2B (wholesale). - Implement internal infrastructure solutions to further build the Company's operational base to support effective and rapid scaling, including continued implementation of NetSuite ERP modules, continuing the installation initiated in late Q3 2022. - Focus Product Development and innovation on new items or rollouts of new items acquired through strategic acquisitions on products with potential for significant scale within in Foodservice and direct application to the same customers and distributors already opened for current product lines.